coldfusion39/domi-owned/README.md

 If a username and password is given, Domi-Owned will check to see if that account can access 'names.nsf' and 'webadmin.nsf' with those credentials.

+#### Reverse Bruteforce ####
+To perform a Reverse Bruteforce attack against a Domino server, specify a file containing a list of usernames with `-U`, a password with `-p`, and the `--bruteforce` flag.
+Domi-Owned will then try to authenticate to 'names.nsf', returning successful accounts.

 #### Dump Hashes ####
 To dump all Domino accounts with a __non-empty__ hash from 'names.nsf', run Domi-Owned with the `--hashdump` flag.
 This prints the results to the screen and writes them to separate out files depending on the hash type (Domino 5, Domino 6, Domino 8).